NVIDIA/cuDecomp/docs/autotuning.rst

 The :code:`skip_threshold` entry allows the autotuner to rapidly skip slow performing configurations.
 In particular, the autotuner will skip testing a configuration if :code:`skip_threshold * t > t_best`, where :code:`t` is the duration of the first timed trial for the configuration and :code:`t_best` is the average trial time of the current best configuration.
 By default, the threshold is set to zero which disables any skipping.
-More aggresive skipping can be useful in cases where exhaustive testing of all possible configurations is too expensive.
+More aggressive skipping can be useful in cases where exhaustive testing of all possible configurations is too expensive.

 .. tabs::